Cambodia: HTB Sub Debt-17

 Project Overview

+IFC has supported Cambodia’s banking sector through investments aimed at strengthening financial institutions and expanding access to finance for micro, small, and medium enterprises (MSMEs), including women-owned MSMEs (WMSMEs).
 In 2021, IFC provided a seven-year subordinated loan of up to US$40 million to Hattha Bank Plc.
-(HTB), including US$10 million from IFC’s own account and up to US$30 million mobilized from other investors.
-The investment aimed to strengthen the Bank’s resilience during the COVID-19 pandemic and support its long-term strategy to expand lending to micro, small, and medium enterprises (MSMEs), including women-owned MSMEs.
-The financing sought to promote economic activity, job creation, and post-crisis recovery in Cambodia.
+(HTB), consisting of IFC’s own account investment of up to US$10 million and up to US$30 million mobilized from other investors.
+The financing aimed to strengthen the Bank’s resilience amid the COVID-19 pandemic and supporting the HTB’s long-term strategy to expand MSMEs and WMSMEs lending by economic activity, job creation, and post-crisis recovery in Cambodia.

 Complaint